wilsonlau-uw/Activity-Classification/README.md

 To select the best model, we use 5-fold cross validation on various machine learning algorithms.
 The best model is based on linear SVM with data balancing.
 Given that the activity text is relatively short, we decide to reinforce the prediction model by using the unlabeled data for self-training.
 In addition, by first translating the text data into English, we are able to build a single model that can predict three languages.
 Our experimentation has shown that this single model has better performance than each language specific model.
 However, since categories are strongly specific to the disease type, we decide to build a separate model for each disease.

 The code is implemented in Python 3.
-Libraries include pandas, argparse, csv, sklearn, imblearn, config, numpy, pickle, etc….
+Libraries include pandas, argparse, csv, sklearn, imblearn, config, numpy, pickle, etc….<br />
 Data files are not included in the project since they contain sensitive information.

 ## Results (up to 3 iterations now):